e-Credit

 Many merchant service agreement vendors offer Internet customers fewer

 warranties than traditional customers.
-The statutes, which govern the use of
+The statutes, which govern the

 the credit card system, offer Internet merchants the same legal protections